If you're planning or dreaming about cycling in Italy, my job is to make it happen for you.

 Until you've reached the Renaissance city, you'll be on roads with limited commercial distraction.
 So be diligent in researching the right place, and Artimino at 85 km has two conveniently located restaurants worth the effort climbing an extra kilometer or two.
 From there it's 35-40 km until you'll see Florence's majestic cupola and cathedral prominently above its surrounding terracotta roofs.
 Streets lined with tall stone walls in the neighbourhood of Arcerti, where Galileo Galilei spent the last few years of his life will formally introduce you to Florence alongside Piazzale Michelangelo.

-I highly suggest you take in the views from Piazzale Michelangelo then descend to one of the Arno's parallel roads toward Ponte Vecchio.
-Some other must-sees by bike are Piazza della Signoria (with the statues), Cathedral di Santa Maria del Fiore, and Piazza Santa Maria Novella.
+Next take Lungarno Torrigiani, the road next to the Arno with Ponte Vecchio on the horizon.
+Other must-sees by bike are Piazza della Signoria (with the statues), Cathedral di Santa Maria del Fiore, and Piazza Santa Maria Novella.

-Does cycling to Florence sound interesting to you?
-Do it with us and make it a stress-free day to remember.
+Does cycling to Florence sound interesting?
+Do it with me and make it a stress-free day to remember.
 And tell me in the comments below, what are some of your top cicloturista rides?

 Buona pedalata a tutti!